Welcome to Harvest Time in Brentwood

 Our Farm Fresh Present Day

 Harvest Time welcomes visitors from around the world to visit Brentwood, California's bountiful agricultural region to celebrate Harvest Time and encounter our generous agricultural heritage.
-You can learn about farming in the region of the Sacramento Delta through our website, from our map and on our recently launched smartphone App.
 Many returning families are second and third generation visitors.

 Generating over 180,000 visitors each year with the majority during Memorial Day Weekend;s harvest of cherries.
 Harvest Time offers an abundance of information and opportunity to visitors and those local businesses who welcome them to our agricultural core and growing economy.
 For the visitor, they can research local farms & seasonal produce from their mobile app and find a place to eat after a day in the orchard with their family.
 For the business owner, they can encourage visitors to enjoy restaurants, shops, hotels and products utilizing that same mobile App.